devnoname120/vhbb/README.md

 ## Building

-To build VHBB, place yourself in the directory containing `Makefile` and use the `make` command to build it.
+To build VHBB, navigate to the directory containing `Makefile` and use the `make` command to build.

 ## Running